pybricks/pybricks.github.io/_posts/2024-04-11-pybricks-3-5-released.md

 For example, the following program disables the stop button on the Essential Hub.
 The button is instead used to change the color of the light.

-{% include scaled.html
+{% include block-program.html
-path="/assets/images/news/new-program-stop-block.png"
+path="block_stop_button"
-caption="Now you can disable the stop button and use it for something else."
+caption="Now you can disable the stop button and use it for something else." width="80%"
 %}

 # Xbox Controller rumble support

 We've added support for reading the buttons and joysticks of the Xbox Controller in the previous release.
-But now you can also make the controller rumble in order to creatoince haptic feedback.
+But now you can also make the controller rumble in order to create haptic feedback.
 This can be great for immersive remote control driving!

-{% include scaled.html
+{% include block-program.html
-path="/assets/images/news/new-xbox-rumble-block.png"
+path="block_rumble"
 caption="You can make the Xbox Controller rumble to create force feedback." width="80%"
 %}